 World War 1 Propaganda

-Propaganda as we know it today might come in the form of commercials, but in the early 1900s, these were artfully drawn posters and newspaper ads whose goal was to get people on board with the fighting.
-They were used to encourage men to join the war, to save on items such as gasoline, and to create negative feelings and opinions against the enemy forces in the war.
+Propaganda as we know it today might come in the form of commercials, but in the early 1900s, these were artfully drawn posters and newspaper ads whose goal was to get people to fully support the war effort.
+They were used to encourage men to join the war, to conserve important resources like gasoline, and to create negative feelings and opinions against the enemy forces in the war.

 It was not uncommon for posters to feature images of Germans with big weapons, Germans as fierce gorillas invading American shores and taking prisoners, or pictures of exploded buildings that put blame on German bombs.

 A third type of propaganda targeted American citizens who were home and encouraged them to conserve important resources.
 This included calls to save gasoline so that there was more for the military.

 It was in this way that the government encouraged rationing, or a system which allows people to only have so much of a particular item so that it might be saved for someone else.
 People not only rationed gasoline, but household staples such as butter, wheat, fish, meat, and sugar.

 Americans could also help to finance the war by purchasing Liberty Bonds.
 These bonds that were issued by the American government as a way to raise money that they would not have to pay back until after the war.